aclements/mtrace/README.md

     git clone https://github.com/aclements/libelfin.git

-If libelfin is cloned and compiled next to the mtrace repository, the mtrace build process will find it automatically.
-Otherwise, it must be installed somewhere `pkg-config` can find it (possibly via `PKG_CONFIG_PATH`).
+We recommend cloning and building libelfin next to the mtrace repository, as mtrace will find it automatically.
+Alternatively, you can `make install` libelfin to install it system-wide.

 Building